-- mild pain or discomfort in the chest that may come and go—also called “stuttering” chest pain
+- mild pain or discomfort in your chest that may come and go, which is also called “stuttering” chest pain

 - severe anxiety or confusion

-- standard chest pain that feels like “an elephant” is sitting on your chest; the squeezing sensation may come and go, or may be constant and intense
+- standard chest pain/pressure that feels like “an elephant” is sitting on your chest, with a squeezing sensation, heaviness, or pressure in the chest that may come and go or remain constant and intense

 - rapid or irregular heartbeat

-- shortness of breath—you feel like you can’t get enough air, even when you’re resting
+- shortness of breath, which may leave you feeling like you can’t get enough air, even when you’re resting

 - breaking out in a cold sweat

-- unusual fatigue for several days; or a sudden, severe fatigue
+- unusual fatigue lasting for several days or sudden severe fatigue

 - indigestion or gas-like pain

-- jaw pain or pain that spreads up to the jaw
+- jaw pain or pain that spreads up to your jaw

-- pressure or pain in the center of the chest, that may spread to the arm
+- pressure or pain in the center of your chest, which may spread to your arm

-- mild discomfort in your chest, arms, or jaw that go away after resting
+- mild discomfort in your chest, arms, or jaw that goes away after resting

 - shortness of breath and tiring easily